Anocracy: Cambodia

 Cambodia is an example of anocracy because its government displays democratic and authoritarian aspects.
-Under the United Nations Transitional Authority in Cambodia, Cambodia implemented an electoral system based on proportional representation, held legitimate elections, and it instituted a parliamentary system of government.
-The constitution, created on 21 September 1993 indicated that Cambodia was a parliamentary government with a constitutional monarchy.
-Cambodia exhibited signs of a democratic state, especially with the presence of elections and a proportionally-representative government.
+Under the United Nations Transitional Authority in Cambodia, Cambodia implemented an electoral system based on proportional representation, held legitimate elections, and instituted a parliamentary system of government.
+The constitution created on 21 September 1993 indicated that Cambodia was a parliamentary government with a constitutional monarchy.
+Cambodia exhibited signs of a democratic state, especially with the presence of elections and a proportionally representative government.
 After the coup in 1997, the Cambodian government has taken more authoritarian measures to keep peace in the country.
 Protests have been suppressed violently by pro-government forces and many human rights activists and protesters have been arrested by the Cambodian government.

-Cambodia shows signs of being an unstable government with abrupt changes in leadership, making it an anocratic.
+Cambodia shows signs of being an unstable government with abrupt changes in leadership, making it an anocracy.
 The initial elections led to FUNCINPEC's victory, under the leadership of Prince Ranariddh.
 FUNCINPEC and the Buddhist Liberal Democratic Party won 68 out of 120 seats in the National Assembly.
 The Cambodian People's Party, led by Hun Sen, refused to accept the outcome.
-Although a coalitional government was created with Prince Ranariddh as the First Prime Minister and Sen as the Second Prime Minister, the deal failed as Sen led a coup d'état on July 5, 1997.
+Although a coalitional government was created with Prince Ranariddh as the First Prime Minister and Sen as the Second Prime Minister, the deal failed as Sen led a coup d'état on 5 July 1997.
 Sen and the CPP have been in power ever since, and the CPP recently won a general election against the Cambodia National Rescue Party, led by Sam Rainsy.

 Thailand

 Thailand's history of leadership changes make it an anocratic state.
 Thailand has been in a constant state of political upheaval since 1993.
 Coups d'état and widespread political corruption are the main causes of political instability.
 Thailand experienced a period of political liberalization under General Prem Tinsulanonda, an unelected prime minister from 1980 to 1988.
 A series of coups ensued soon afterward.
 General Suchinda Kraprayoon led a coup against Prime Minister Chatichai Choonhavan on February 23, 1991.
 After the Black May incident, Suchinda was forced to resign, and Anand Panyarachun was assigned the position of temporary prime minister.
 Thaksin Shinawatra won the 2001 elections and became prime minister; he won again in 2005 but was deposed in the 2006 Thai coup d'état.
-After a new constitution was adopted, Samak Sundaravej and his People's Power Party (Thailand) won the 2007 election, and Sundaravej became prime minister.
+After a new constitution was adopted, Samak Sundaravej and his People's Power Party won the 2007 election, and Sundaravej became prime minister.
 However, a conflict of interest caused Sundaravej to be ousted, and Somchai Wongsawat was elected as the new prime minister.
 Shortly after his election, Prime Minister Wongsawat and the PPP was found guilty of electoral fraud, and Wongsawat lost his position.
-Abhisit Vejjajiva's election as the next prime minister was met with opposition by "Red Shirts."
-On July 3, 2011, Yingluck Shinawatra, belonging to the Pheu Thai Party, was elected as prime minister.
-After mass protests in 2013, Shinawatra was deposed by a military coup led by General Prayut Chan-o-cha, who is the current prime minister.
+Abhisit Vejjajiva's election as the next prime minister was met with opposition by "Red Shirts".
+On 3 July 2011, Yingluck Shinawatra, belonging to the Pheu Thai Party, was elected as prime minister.
+After mass protests in 2013, Shinawatra was deposed by a military coup led by General Prayut Chan-o-cha, who was prime minister until 2023.